Period for course registration in Ladok: 15 August - 28 August.

 |Course and application code|

 This course is a full-time course given between weeks 35-02

 This course is our 61 to 90 cr. course in the English Studies Section.
 The first ten weeks of the semester you will study “Sociolinguistics and Second Language Acquisition” and “Literature and Literary Theory”.
 You will write the C-essay for the remainder of the term.
-Class meetings are online and literature module meetings will be held on Mondays from 16-18 while linguistics module meetings will be held on Thursdays from 10:30-12:30.
+Class meetings are online and literature module meetings will be held on Mondays from 14-16 while linguistics module meetings will be held on Wednesdays from 10-12.
 The course coordinator is Kavita Thomas (Kavita.Thomas@hig.se).
-You should register for the course well before the start of the course which is in week 35 on Monday 30 August.
+You should register for the course well before the start of the course which is in week 35 on Monday 29 August.
 Once you register, you will be automatically enrolled on Canvas, our learning platform.
-Here is information on how to register:

 The linguistics module presents central concepts in two central areas of applied linguistics: second language acquisition and sociolinguistics.
 You will learn about and discuss the implications of the central concepts in these fields, exploring how they apply to your own observations.
 Furthermore, you will explore research involving these concepts and see how linguists study language phenomena in these two fields.
 In the second language acquisition part, you will learn about different theories of second language acquisition and about factors that can affect learning a foreign language.
 In the sociolinguistics part of the module you will learn about how social factors like gender and class can affect language and about how language can be used to define and express identity.
 The required textbooks are: